Jumitti/flipperzero-firmware/ReadMe.md

 address: 04 00 00 00
 command: 03 00 00 00
 ```
 As you can see, there are several "lum_dn" and "lum_up".
-They are stored in the exact order of execution to go to the settings of my TV, press the arrows, select the right brightness and exit the settings.
+They are stored in the exact order of execution to
+-> go to the settings of my TV
+-> press the arrows
+-> select the right brightness
+-> exit the settings.
 This allows to make a macro for the IRs

 ## Demo